kwaldenphd/json-xml-python/README.md

 print(books)
 ```

-E. While the this program outputs all of the metadata, one of the advantages of our XML file is that all of the information was stored in a single place.
+76. While the this program outputs all of the metadata, one of the advantages of our XML file is that all of the information was stored in a single place.

-F. Another solution would be to embed a list in a dictionary.
+77. Another solution would be to embed a list in a dictionary.

 ```Python
 books = {